F-1 Student Visa/Status

 Note: Canadian nationals and citizens of Bermuda are not required to obtain a F-1 visa.
 However, the appropriate immigration document (Form I-20) must be presented at the U.S. port of entry in order to obtain F-1 Student Immigration Status, which is required for any degree related work at Regent.

 - You must be academically and financially admitted into a Regent University degree program before you can apply for an F-1 student visa.

 - Once you are admitted, Regent University will send you a SEVIS Form I-20 (immigration document).
 This verifies that you have been accepted into a specific degree program for the expected length of your program, and that you have a certain amount of funds available for your education and living expenses.
 Read "Instructions to Students" on page 2, sign and complete item #11 on page 1.
 The SEVIS Form I-20 will be presented to the U.S. embassy or consulate when you apply for a student visa.

 - Make an appointment for an interview with the U.S. embassy or consulate in your area of residence.
-June, July, and August are the busiest months at most consular sections, so it may be difficult to make an appointment during those months.
+June and July are the busiest months at most consular sections, so it may be difficult to make an appointment during those months.
 It is important to plan ahead so that you won’t have to make repeat visits.
-However, you should not apply more than 90 days before the registration date noted on line #5 of the SEVIS Form I-20 issued to you by the OISS.
+However, an F-1 visa cannot be granted more than 120 days before the program start date noted on line #5 of the SEVIS Form I-20 issued to you by Regent.
 (To locate U.S. embassies and consular offices worldwide, and for specific visa application instructions, visit http://usembassy.state.gov/ .)